yai333/Selenium-UI-testing-with-AWS-Lambda-Layers/README.md

 # Selenium UI testing with AWS Lambda Layers

-This is an example of Selenium testing with AWS lambda layers
+This is an example of set up Selenium testing with AWS lambda layers Python3.6

 ### File Structure